leonardo-blas/usc-tg-24-us-election/README.md

 ### v2 (12-02-24)
 * ~630M messages, ~34,000 chats, ~1.1TB.
 * https://academictorrents.com/details/5b3a589175108abbe2afcd8e77c92f97e5b6100f.
 * Lower message yield than expected due to prioritizing updating over discovering chats. v3 should (hopefully) have a higher yield.
-Additionally, we are considering scraping until the end of January or February, to capture messages about the presidential transition.
+Additionally, we are considering scraping until the end of January or February to capture messages about the presidential transition.

 The collection is ongoing and the dataset will be updated every month.